PostHog/posthog.com/contents/handbook/strategy/strategy.md

 **How do we get there?**

-* Build for unserved customers that can’t use cloud offerings because of data control or scale
+* Build for developers that need to control their data
-* Grow a strong and successful developer community around PostHog
+* Make every developer want to tell others about us
-* Convert our biggest users to paying customers
+* Our biggest users self-serve to paying customers
 * Go broad and develop all the tools our customers need to build better products
-* Partner with others to build apps and deploy our tools
+* Empower developers to build on top of PostHog
-* Ride the industry wave of increasing data control that has been triggered by growing privacy regulation

 ### What should we be working on today?